 - Wash hands with soap and water.

-- Break eggs into a clean, medium bowl and beat with a fork.
+- Break eggs into a medium mixing bowl and beat with a fork.
 Wash hands with soap and water after cracking raw eggs.

-- Add the oil, milk, pumpkin and brown sugar to the bowl with the eggs.
-Combine all-purpose flour, whole wheat flour, baking powder and spices in small bowl.
+- Add the oil, milk, pumpkin, and brown sugar to the bowl with the eggs.
+Mix well.

-- Add dry ingredients to pumpkin mixture.
-Stir until combined.
-Pour ¼ cup of batter for each pancake on a lightly oiled and heated griddle or skillet.
+- Pour ¼ cup of batter for each pancake on a lightly oiled and heated griddle or skillet.

 - Cook until the pancakes are full of bubbles and the under-surface is lightly browned.
-Use a spatula and flip.
+Lift with a spatula and flip over.
 Lightly brown the other side.
-Refrigerate leftovers.